MERT-CKR/Sky-Instrument-Player/README.md

 When you first open the program, it will ask you to select a language.

-you can only select English or Turkish for now
+Only English and Turkish languages supported

 ### Depending on the environment where you will use the program, you need to select the key combination: